Although no one can go back and make a brand new start, anyone can start from now and make a brand new ending. Carl Bard

 9. Distance yourself

-My advice: get out, whatever it takes.
+My advice: muster up all your courage and get out, whatever it takes.

 There are many exciting things ahead for all of us this year, great memories to be made, and I’m sure you’re all busy trying to check off your New Year Resolutions.